finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

 # **get_instruments**
 > GetInstrumentsResponse get_instruments(identifier_type, identifiers, effective_at=effective_at, as_at=as_at, instrument_property_keys=instrument_property_keys)

-[EARLY ACCESS] Get instrument definition
+[EARLY ACCESS] Get instruments

-Get a collection of instruments by a set of identifiers.
-Optionally, it is possible to decorate each instrument with specified property data.
+Get the definition of one or more instruments identified by a collection of unique instrument identifiers.

 ### Example